Issues Mobilization Grants

 - Winnability on public policy issue

-You will be notified by NAR staff regarding the outcome of the Advisory Group’s, Committee’s, Leadership Team’s or Board’s decision shortly after their decision is made.
+You will be notified by NAR staff regarding the outcome of the Advisory Group, Committee, Leadership Team or Board decision shortly after their decision is made.

 Funding and Reporting

-Funding support for lengthy campaigns may be disbursed incrementally.
-If incremental funding is granted, a campaign progress report must be submitted to NAR staff prior to receiving the additional funding.
+For approved requests, NAR will coordinate disbursement of funds with grant recipients.
+Funding support for large and/or lengthy campaigns may be disbursed incrementally.
+If incremental funding is granted, a campaign Progress Report must be submitted to NAR staff prior to receiving the additional funding.

-A post-campaign report describing the issue campaign, support provided and outcome, if applicable, must be submitted to staff following the completion or outcome of the campaign.
+A Post-Campaign Report describing the issue campaign, support provided, and outcome must be submitted to NAR staff following the completion or outcome of the campaign.

 Any unused funds shall be returned to NAR.